Language stay in Japan

 What should be 100% covered

 Maybe you will survive if you only have the money for the fixed costs.
 I think it’s definitely better to have a backup in case of an accident or if you want to go out with friends.
 There is no guarantee that you will find a part-time job in Japan even though the student visa allows you to work 28 hours per week.
-Tatsuya and I calculated the price of (a very small) apartment or room + train ticket + food and found out that I would survive with CHF 1000 per month.
-This is only possible, if he helps or if we live together.
+I calculated the price of a one room apartment + train ticket + food and found out that I would survive with CHF 1000 per month.
+This is only possible.

 - Did you pay the language stay or did someone help you out?